DenysHorshcov/DenysHorshcov/README.md

 - Strong mathematical background
 - English level: B2
 - Experience in amateur theatre and regular stage performances
-- I love 🏋️ Going to the gym, 🎭 Acting in theatre, 🎮 Making video games, 🎸 Anime and metal music
+- I love 🏋️ Going to the gym, 🎭 Acting in theatre, 🎸 Anime and metal music

 ## Conect with me
 <div align="left">